 - How Might You Feel When You’ve Been a Victim of a Scam?

 - Tips to Reduce Risk, Be Safe, and Report

 - Instructors in this course: Hazel Heckers, Victim Assistance Coordinator with the Colorado Bureau of Investigation (CBI); and Erica Dennison from The Arc of Aurora/THINK+change;

 - Downloadable TOOLS including a Train-The-Trainer Guide and How To Do A Google Image Search;

 - Closed captioning in English; and a

 - Digital Certificate of Completion for entire course achievement.

 Who should take this course?

-- Agencies throughout the United States who serve and support those with IDD, caregivers, and advocates.
-This training can be used in IDD settings such as day programs, family discussions, residential programming, and advocacy organizations.
+- Agencies throughout the United States that serve and support those with IDD, such as direct service agencies, caregivers, and advocates.
+This training can be used in an array of IDD settings such as day programs for habilitative activities, family discussions, residential programming, and advocacy organizations.

 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, medical or legal advice.
 You should consult your own medical or legal advisors for specific and personalized advice.